como-servir-y-consumir-un-api-rest-con-esp8266-axios-y-vuejs

 How to serve and consume a Rest Api with ESP8266, Axios and VueJs

-New entry about ESP8266 in which we are going to see how to consume a Rest API with the Axios library, from an application in VueJs served from the ESP8266.
+New post about the ESP8266 where we will see how to consume a Rest API with the Axios library, from a VueJs application served from the ESP8266.

-In the previous entry, we saw how to consume with an ESP8266 and the Axios library, using only Vanilla Javascript.
-On the other hand, we already saw how to serve an application in VueJs in this post.
+In the previous post we left off seeing how to consume with an ESP8266 and the Axios library, using only Vanilla Javascript.
+On the other hand, we already saw how to serve a VueJs application in this post.

-Today it’s time to take a step further and combine both components, Axios and VueJS, to make a Web application that communicates with the ESP8266 as a backend through a Rest API, using Axios.
+Today it’s time to take another small step and combine both components, Axios and VueJS, to make a Web application that communicates with the ESP8266 as a backend through a Rest API, using Axios.

-Of course, if you haven’t seen the previous entries yet, it would be a good time to review them because we are going to continue with what we saw.
+Of course, if you haven’t seen the previous posts yet, it would be a good time to review them because we are going to build on what we saw.

 Let’s get started!
-First of all, the backend in this example is identical to that of the previous entry.
-That is, the code in the ESP8266 will not change.
+First, the backend in this example is identical to the previous post.
+That is, the code on the ESP8266 will not change.

-So as not to be annoying and unnecessarily lengthen the entry, we are going to omit it.
+So as not to be tedious and make the post unnecessarily long, we will omit it.
 You have it in the previous examples of the series and in the code on Github.

 What will change, of course, is the frontend that we are going to serve from the SPIFFS, which now becomes.

-Where we see that the code of our page has been adorned by the tags specific to a VueJs App.
+Where we see that the code of our page has been adorned with the tags typical of a VueJs App.

 <!DOCTYPE html>